MSOE-Supermileage/headsupdisplay/README.md

 # SuperMileage HUD
 The HUD for the SuperMileage car.
-Displays things such as speed and RPM.
+Displays things such as speed, RPM and Temperatures.

 ### About
 - This is the android app HUD